-Voices in ACTION produces fundraising events to support black-led projects and organizations that are working to end systemic racism in the United States.
+Voices for Liberation produces fundraising events to support black-led projects and organizations that are working to end systemic racism in the United States.

 The NAACP Legal Defense and Educational Fund, Inc. (LDF) is America’s premier legal organization fighting for racial justice.
 Founded in 1940 under the leadership of Thurgood Marshall, who subsequently became the first African American U.S. Supreme Court Justice, LDF was launched at a time when the nation’s aspirations for equality and due